 Athletic trainers diagnose, treat and work to prevent injuries, including sports-related injuries, in patients of all ages.
 Unlike personal trainers or fitness specialists, athletic trainers are recognized as allied health professionals by the American Medical Association.
 An athletic trainer usually has at least a bachelor's degree, according to the U.S. Bureau of Labor Statistics (BLS), but may also have a master's or even a doctoral degree.
 Athletic trainers must be licensed or registered to work in almost every state.
 In California, Alaska, West Virginia and the District of Columbia licensure is voluntary, but recommended for job seekers.

-An exercise physiologist works with patients to maintain and improve their physical fitness.
+A clinical exercise physiologist works with patients to maintain and improve their physical fitness.
 They focus on the cardiovascular system, and help rehabilitate people who suffer from heart problems or other chronic diseases.
-Exercise physiologists also develop customized exercise plans and offer sports training guidance and counseling.
-They are health care professionals who have a degree in exercise physiology and have been board certified by the American Society of Exercise Physiologists.
+Clinical exercise physiologists also develop customized exercise plans and offer sports training guidance and counseling.
+There can be a difference between being a clinical exercise physiologist and an exercise physiologist.
+Typically, a clinical exercise physiologist is a certified health care professional with at least a bachelor's degree in exercise physiology and an accumulated amount of hands-on clinical experience.
+The American College of Sports Medicine (ACSM) is one main organization providing a certification as a Clinical Exercise Physiologist, and the American Society of Exercise Physiologists is another.

 According to ExploreHealthCareers.org, the field of sports medicine is booming, with one of the fastest rates of growth of any healthcare field.
 Sports medicine doctors, trainers and other professionals treat both athletes and non-athletes, which expands the scope of their practices and the number of people they serve.